Home | New Testament Studies | Corinthians Table of Contents | Previous Section | Next Section |

 CONTEXTUAL INSIGHTS

-2. These two chapters taken together, in my opinion, are the definitive NT discussion of stewardship.
+2. These two chapters taken together, in my opinion, are the definitive NT discussion of Christian giving or stewardship.
+See full notes at Contextual Insights to 2 Corinthians 8.

 SPECIAL TOPIC: TITHING, II